 I didn’t understand the Bible the same way the elders did over this matter, and so we left the Church of Christ.
 We eventually settled in an independent Christian Church.
 Shortly after we settled there, one of the elders from the Church of Christ called to ask where we were attending.
 When I told him, he gasped, said, “Oh!
 Jim, you were taught better than that!” and quickly hung up the phone.
-Soon we received a letter signed by the elders disfellowshipping us for joining a denominational church, “denominational” meaning “any church other than the Church of Christ.”
+Soon we received a letter signed by the elders telling us that by joining a denominational church, “denominational” meaning “any church other than the Church of Christ,” we had left the faith.
 Members there were not to associate with us except to help restore us to the faith.
 As far as they were concerned, we were apostate, no longer Christians.

-Shortly after I came to this little Christian Church, I had this strong sense that we belonged there.
+Shortly after we started attending that little Christian Church, I had this strong sense that my family belonged there.
 I heard a voice gently whispering, “Join here.”
 Today, if I may be so bold as to say so, I recognize that as the Holy Spirit guiding me.
 I followed that guidance, but I didn’t understand it.
 This church didn’t fit the approved pattern I learned about in the Church of Christ.
 They took up special offerings.
 Women led singing and sometimes read Scripture to the congregation.
 A piano and a guitar accompanied the singing, and some members clapped and raised their hands with the music.
+They celebrated Christmas.
 These practices were forbidden in the Church of Christ and made me uncomfortable.
 But I was determined to stick with it because I felt God led my family there.
-I allowed that my service to him might not be about certain worship doctrines, and perhaps I’m still to learn that he’ll make use of a church even if it has recently added an electric guitar and drums.
+I allowed that my service to him might not be about certain worship doctrines, and that he’ll make use of a church even if it has recently added an electric guitar and drums to worship services.
 I took the uncomfortable step of letting him lead me without knowing the way first.

 In hindsight, I can see that God wanted me at this church for what was to come.
 My marriage didn’t survive, and I was dragged through an extremely difficult divorce.
-Not only have church members been a great encouragement to me, but both ministers have been personally involved praying for me and encouraging me.
-I have had lunch with the family minister every week for two years; what started out as a way to help me stay on course has developed into friendship.
-The senior minister, who grew up in a conservative church from the same family as the Church of Christ, has taught and modeled a great deal about moving away from doctrinal legalism to grace, love, and a personal relationship with God.
+Not only were church members a great encouragement to me, but both ministers were personally involved praying for me and encouraging me.
+The senior minister, who grew up in an ultraconservative church similar to the Church of Christ, taught and modeled a great deal about moving away from doctrinal legalism to grace, love, and a personal relationship with God.
 They helped meet my physical needs by letting me move into the church’s vacant parsonage while I worked through the divorce.
 I have even been on three mission trips because of this group, which has taught me deep lessons in service and in being served.
-These Christians have helped me stand firmly through everything that has happened, while also encouraging me to grow spiritually.
+These Christians helped me stand firmly through everything that has happened while also encouraging me to grow spiritually.

 Trying to find and follow the ready guide, the list of things I must do to live successfully and in God’s good graces, failed me.
 I tried my best, but I always fell short.